 Explore the Old Town

 The Old Town was almost completely destroyed after suffering extensive bombing during WW II.
 Thankfully, it was lovingly restored by locals and is now one of the most famous and charming of Europe's old towns.
-Also known as the Dusseldorf Altstadt, the old town has also earned the name 'the longest bar in the world' as it boasts over 260 ale houses, bars, beer halls and clubs.
-This has made it a firm favourite with tourists and locals looking for a night to remember.
-With charming cobbled streets, antique gas lamps and an imposing castle tower, Altstadt is the epitome of old world charm just steps away from the waters of the Rhine Promenade.
+Also known as the Dusseldorf Altstadt, the old town has earned the name "the longest bar in the world" as it boasts over 260 ale houses, bars, beer halls and clubs.
+This has made it a firm favorite with tourists and locals looking for a night to remember.
+With charming cobbled streets, antique gas lamps and an imposing castle tower, Altstadt is the epitome of Old World charm just steps away from the waters of the Rhine Promenade.

 - The City Monument - an artwork in the Burgplatz that conveys the city's history through sculpture.

 - Dusseldorf's famous gas lamps - it is the city with the most gas lamps in Germany.

 - Try traditional dishes like Dusseldorfer Senfrostbraten (mustard roast pork) and Rheinischer Sauerbraten (marinated beef and raisins).

 - Drink at least one pint of Altbier, a dark beer brewed in the old part of the city, or sip on Killepitsch.
 This is a fruity-flavored liquor made using a mix of 90 different berries, spices and herbs.